 NFL All-Pro TE: Kansas City Chiefs

-Career Highlights: One of the NFL’s strongest tight ends, Travis Kelce won Super Bowl LIV (2019 season) with the Kansas City Chiefs over the San Francisco 49ers.
-An eight-year NFL veteran and six-time Pro Bowler, Kelce was named First-Team All-Pro three times (2016, 2018, 2020) and Second Team All-Pro twice (2017, 2019).
+Career Highlights: One of the NFL’s strongest tight ends, nine-year Kansas City Chief veteran Travis Kelce is a seven-time Pro Bowler.
+Kelce’s other accolades include being named First-Team All-Pro three times (2016, 2018, 2020) and Second Team All-Pro three times (2017, 2019, 2021).
+He won a Super Bowl ring when the Chiefs beat the San Francisco 49ers following the 2019 season.
 For all his efforts, Kelce was named to the NFL 2010’s All-Decade Team.
-Travis holds the NFL record for most consecutive seasons with 1,000 yards receiving by a tight end (five), and the record for most receiving yards by a tight end in a season (1,416 yards in 2020).
-In 2020, Kelce also became the first tight end to have two 100-catch seasons, including 105 catches last season.
+Travis holds the NFL record for most consecutive seasons with 1,000 yards receiving by a tight end (six), and the record for most receiving yards by a tight end in a season (1,416 yards in 2020).
+In 2020, Kelce also became the first tight end to have two 100-catch seasons, including 105 catches in 2020.
 The Chiefs again went to the Super Bowl for the second consecutive season where Kelce set a Super Bowl record for most receiving yards by a tight end in a single Super Bowl after catching 10 passes for 133 yards.
-Kelce played college ball at the University of Cincinnati and is the younger brother of Jason Kelce, the center for the Philadelphia Eagles.
+Kelce played college ball at the University of Cincinnati and is the younger brother of Jason Kelce, the Philadelphia Eagles center.